caproto/caproto/README.md

   state if a state-based transition applies.
 * [x] Sphinx docs
 * [x] graphviz of state machines (TODO improve)
+* [x] Accessing values as ``dbr_instance.value`` is clumsy.
+Change the API for simple types.
+* [x] Make DBR <-> Python type conversion as automatic and smooth as possible
 * [ ] Add tests that exercise subscribe/unsubscribe on the server side in
   test_server.py.
-* [x] Accessing values as ``dbr_instance.value`` is clumsy.
-Change the API for simple types.
-* [ ] Make DBR <-> Python type conversion as automatic and smooth as possible
 * [ ] Write a standalone script that acts as a CARepeater so we can test without